Data Shredding Services

 However, there are downsides.
 SSD storage wears out much more quickly than traditional hard drives.
 To counteract this, the software built into the drive uses an algorithm called “wear levelling” to ensure that new data is always written to the least used part of the SSD, prolonging its life.
 Although that might sound like a positive thing – and in many ways it is – it makes SSDs much more difficult to encrypt and almost impossible to securely wipe.

-All of which means that, for SSDs, the only truly secure option for data disposal is physical destruction of the drive.
-For many portable devices, such as mobile phones, that effectively means physical destruction of the whole device is the only secure method of disposal.
+All of which means that, for SSDs, the only truly secure option for data disposal is physical shredding of the drive.
+For many portable devices, such as mobile phones, that effectively means physical shredding of the whole device is the only secure method of disposal.

 How About Traceability and Auditing?

-When you need to be able to verify secure data destruction to avoid potentially enormous fines, simply paying someone to destroy your old media is not enough, particularly if you process personal data under the General Data Protection Regulation.
-Our service offers not only the best value, but also provides you with a certificate of destruction after each disposal and works to ISO accredited standards for your peace of mind.
+When you need to be able to verify data is gone to avoid potentially enormous fines, simply paying someone to wipe your old media is not enough, particularly if you process personal data under the General Data Protection Regulation.
+Our service offers not only the best value, but also provides you with a certificate after each disposal and works to ISO accredited standards for your peace of mind.

 Whatever industry you work in, whatever data or devices you need to dispose of, our highly trained staff are ready to offer specialist advice and guide you through every step of the process.
 Contact us today.